RafaFT/100-days-of-code/r1-log.md

 ### R1D90 - 2019/09/26

 * Finished the _Loops_ section from the [JavaScript course](https://classroom.udacity.com/courses/ud803) from Udacity and started taking the _Functions_ module

+### R1D91 - 2019/09/28

+* Finished the _Functions_ section from the [JavaScript course](https://classroom.udacity.com/courses/ud803) from Udacity
+* it was very interesting and useful to learn about the concept of _hoisting_, which is a feature in JS where all functions and variables definition are executed before the actual JS script is executed.
+This means that if a function is defined after it has already been called, it would be valid code, since JS engine executes the definitions before